-The use of spatial eigenfunctions is an emerging tool for ecologists to dissect the spatial structure in biological communities.
-Distance-based Moran's eigenvector mapping (dbMEM, formerly called principal coordinates of neighbour matrices, PCNM) is one particular method of eigenfunction analysis.
-It is based simply on geographical co-ordinates, their pairwise distances and the minimum distance between sites that preserves their overall spatial connectivity (Borcard and Legendre, 2002).
-When only
+The use of spatial eigenfunctions is also an emerging tool for ecologists that can be used to dissect the spatial structure in biological communities.
+One particular method, distance-based Moran's eigenvector mapping (dbMEM, formerly called principal coordinates of neighbour matrices, PCNM), is based simply on geographical co-ordinates, their pairwise distances and the minimum distance between sites that preserves their overall spatial connectivity (Borcard and Legendre, 2002).
+Positive eigenfunctions maximise Moran's index of spatial autocorrelation with respect to an initial spatial matrix of distances (Dray et al., 2006).
+Therefore these eigenfunctions can be used to distinguish effects of spatial autocorrelation from those created by purely environmental gradients (Borcard et al., 2004).